2-Mercaptoethanol: Denaturing ribonucleases

 2-Mercaptoethanol is used in some RNA isolation procedures to eliminate ribonuclease released during cell lysis.
 Numerous disulfide bonds make ribonucleases very stable enzymes, so 2-mercaptoethanol is used to reduce these disulfide bonds and irreversibly denature the proteins.
 This prevents them from digesting the RNA during its extraction procedure.

 Deprotecting carbamates

 Some carbamate protecting groups such as carboxybenzyl (Cbz) or allyloxycarbonyl (alloc) can be deprotected using 2-mercaptoethanol in the presence of potassium phosphate in dimethylacetamide.

+Genetic transformation

+DNA uptake in Escherichia coli can be facilitated by the addition of 2-mercaptoethanol in genetic transformation.

 Safety

-2-Mercaptoethanol is considered toxic, causing irritation to the nasal passageways and respiratory tract upon inhalation, irritation to the skin, vomiting and stomach pain through ingestion, and potentially death if severe exposure occurs.
+2-Mercaptoethanol is moderately toxic and is an irritant to skin and eyes.